Leigan0/FT-cloud-tech-test/README.md

 I have completed unit test for express, I have pulled server.listen out to serverStart so I do not have to set a port for testing, supertest will deal with this.
 This also ensures server closed between tests and does not cause server in use errors.

+I have added eslint, and configured this to run pretest script.
+This has been automated to a degree as linter will now run before tests - tests will not run until eslint has no errors.